Xuther001/CashCompanionBackend/README.md

      "username": "string"
     }

-POST /api/v1/auth/authenticate
+POST /api/v1/auth/authenticate<br>
-    Use this to authenticate a user
+    Use this to authenticate a user<br>
-    - Request body is as follows:
+    - Request body is as follows:<br>

     {
      "username": "string",
      "password": "string"
     }

-POST /api/v1/notes
+POST /api/v1/notes<br>
-    Use this to create a note
+    Use this to create a note<br>
-    - Request body is as follows:
+    - Request body is as follows:<br>

     {
     "content": "string",
     "userid": "string"
     }

-GET /api/v1/notes
+GET /api/v1/notes<br>
-    Use this to get all notes regardless of who posted them
+    Use this to get all notes regardless of who posted them<br>
-    - This will return the following list
+    - This will return the following list<br>

       [
         {